 Snappy 64bit WIN64

 uncompress in 135.88ms, 2.9 GB/s

 Snappy uncompress in 46.05ms, 8.7 GB/s

-Feel free to test it and/or enhance it.
+Feel free to test the above libraries and/or enhance them.

 Please check internal comments, thank you.